DavidVujic/python-polylith-docs/docs/index.md

 > Namespaces are one honking great idea -- let's do more of those! [^2]

-If you want to dig a bit deeper, you will find a lot more information about the Polylith Architecture in general from the [official docs](https://polylith.gitbook.io/polylith/).
+If you want to dig a bit deeper, you will find a lot more information about the Polylith Architecture in general from the [Polylith Architecture docs](https://polylith.gitbook.io/polylith/):
+>...
+Polylith is a software architecture that applies functional thinking at the system scale.
+It helps us build simple, maintainable, testable, and scalable backend systems. ...

 [^1]: Dave Farley [on twitter](https://twitter.com/davefarley77/status/1560724029924786177?s=12&t=KxEN15qtnJODJUzkmclzmw)
 [^2]: From the Zen of Python